maroskutschy/Jasecu/README.md

 <br/><br/>

 TODO 2:
-- why is applitools job red when there is applitools differency (before modules it was unstable)?
-- move Galen files to specific module + add dependency + test on Jenkins (do it in branch: modules_karate_3)
+- Galen files copied to Galen module = running ok from ff, as Junit, but problem to run as maven build = why ? once fixed, then: + test on Jenkins
-- test on jenkins
+(do it in branch: modules_karate_3)
+- test if other FF works ok from general + karate
+- remove files from general (copied to galen)
 - remove profiles

 TODO: module for karate (with + without reportportal = old and new way)